Rundomhaze/sequelize-hotels/README.md

 *Figure 1*.
 Schema design for this assignment

-You'll focus on connections, but imagine that you're building a complete application for booking hotel rooms.
+You'll focus on relationships, but imagine that you're building a complete application for booking hotel rooms.
 A room should know its Hotel, and Bookings should know its User and Room.
 Don't focus on booking dates or other unimportant details, but on correctly connecting the models.

-After establishing the connections, you should be able to answer the following questions.
+After establishing the relationships, you should be able to answer the following questions.

 *For a user...*